omerfarukgnd/Arduino_iot_SmartHome/README.md

 # Arduino_iot_SmartHome
-Smart House was built with Arduino Mega and Blynk
+Smart Home was built with Arduino Mega and Blynk